This is a bit overdue. Sorry, Firmoo.

 At first, I was hesitant to order glasses online.
 Would these be as good as the glasses I get through my eye doctor?
 Only one way to find out.

-First step was to get my prescription from my eye doctor.
+First step was to get my prescription from my eye doctor at Elite Vision center – board certified optometrists.
 And no, you can’t just get this off of your contacts box, at least I can’t because those are slightly different prescriptions (they have to round off for contacts; whereas glasses are custom made exactly for you.)

 It was a semi-painless process of calling my eye doc’s office, asking them to fax me a release form, signing it and faxing back, and then having them fax me my prescription.
 Of course while on the phone with the lady from my eye doc’s office, when I mentioned that I would be getting “free glasses off the internet” she had to warn me that there is a risk involved, their office can’t guarantee those glasses, if there is something wrong with them, their office can’t fix them, etc.